axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

 ### Send back to Cosmoshub

 1. Send IBC token back to Cosmoshub

+   [cosmoshub address] is the address you generated in section `Setup gaia cli` step 5, associates with the [cosmos-key-name] (You can check your cosmoshub address use command `gaiad keys list` in local terminal)

    [key-name] is the name you used in Exercise 3

-   [cosmoshub address] is the address you generated in section `Setup gaia cli` step 5, associates with the [cosmos-key-name]
    ```
    axelard tx ibc-transfer transfer transfer channel-0 [cosmoshub address] [amount]"ibc/287EE075B7AADDEB240AFE74FA2108CDACA50A7CCD013FA4C1FCD142AFA9CA9A"  --from [key-name]
    ```

    Wait ~10 secs for the relayer to relayer your transaction

    :::tip